A generic coupling between internal states and activity leads to activation fronts and criticality in active systems

-{\it From two to effective three-states.--} Fluctuations, which cannot be analyzed by the deterministic approach given by Eq.~(\ref{eq:macro}) -- play a fundamental role in the dynamics of the system [Eqs.~(\ref{eq:reaction}) and~(\ref{eq:motion})].
-To understand such fluctuations, we start out by considering a system composed of only two individuals initially in state $A$ and $I$ located at positions $x_A(t) = -v\, t - \Delta_0$, with $v\geq0$, and $x_I(t) = 0$, respectively.
-We are interested in knowing the probability $p_I(t)$ that the initial inactive individual remains in state $I$ at time $t$.
+{\it From two to effective three states.--} Fluctuations, which cannot be analyzed by the deterministic approach given by Eq.~(\ref{eq:macro}) -- play a fundamental role in the dynamics of the system [Eqs.~(\ref{eq:motion}) and~(\ref{eq:reaction})].
+To understand such fluctuations, we start out by considering $v<0$ and a system composed of only two individuals, in states $A$ and $I$, located at positions $x_A(t) = -|v|\, t - \Delta_0$ and $x_I(t) = 0$, respectively (see Fig.~\ref{fig:densityProfile}(b)).
+We are interested in knowing the probability $p_I(t)$ that the individual, initially inactive, remains in state $I$ at time $t$.
 This probability obeys $\partial_t p_I = -\alpha\, K(|x_A(t)|/d) p_I$, with initial condition $p_I(t=0)=1$.
-The solution of this equation, with $K(u)=\exp(-u)$, reads:
+The solution of this equation, with $K(u)=\exp(-|u|)$, reads: